sdenel/proxy-add-base-href/README.md

+**Warning: ugly bunch of lines, that works for my own usecase, with no warranty it will work in yours!
+Contributions welcomed, even as issues!**

 A small Python script, that aims to be used as a proxy between the client and a service that does not provide a <base href="..."> tag.

 # Usage wih Docker